2020 Malawian presidential election: Background

 Parliament passed the Parliamentary and Presidential Elections Act (PPEA) Amendment Bill on 24 February, setting 19 May as the date for the new presidential elections and extending the terms of MPs and local councillors by one year to allow for harmonised presidential, parliamentary and local elections in 2025.
-In March the Malawi Electoral Commission announced a new election date, 2 July, one day before the 150 day limit to hold elections set by the Constitutional Court.
-On 21 May the Legal Affairs committee of parliament endorsed for fresh presidential elections to be held on 23 June rather than 2 July.
+In March the Malawi Electoral Commission announced a new election date, 2 July, one day before the 150-day limit to hold elections set by the Constitutional Court.
+On 21 May the Legal Affairs committee of parliament endorsed fresh presidential elections to be held on 23 June rather than 2 July.

 Electoral system

-As a result of the Constitutional Court ruling, the President of Malawi will be elected using the two-round system, replacing the former first-past-the-post system used in 2019.
+As a result of the Constitutional Court ruling, the President of Malawi would be elected using the two-round system, replacing the former first-past-the-post system used in 2019.

 Candidates

 Lazarus Chakwera and Peter Kuwani filed their respective nominations on 6 May 2020.
 Peter Mutharika filed his nomination the following day, with Atupele Muluzi as his running mate.